Yours, Mine & The Truth

 Yours, Mine & The Truth is the debut album by the American R&B singer Sterling Simms.
+It was released on December 23, 2008, by Def Jam Recordings.
 The album was formerly known as Worth Your While, before being renamed.
-The album was released on December 23, 2008, by Def Jam Recordings.

-Singles
+Promotion

-The album's first single was "Vicky Gets Fired" featuring Sean P was released in 2006.
-The single performed under expectations, peaking at number 56 on Billboards Hot R&B/Hip-Hop Songs chart.
-The second single, "Nasty Girl", was released in 2007 but it only hit number 17 on the Bubbling Under R&B/Hip-Hop Singles.
+The album's first single was "Vicky Gets Fired" featuring Sean P was released in April 2006.
+It peaking at number 56 on Billboards Hot R&B/Hip-Hop Songs chart.
+Yours, Mine & The Truths second single, "Nasty Girl", was released in April 2007 but it only hit number 17 on the Bubbling Under R&B/Hip-Hop Singles.
 As a result, "Nasty Girl" was removed from the album, resulting in a delay.
-The next single off the album was "All I Need" and features label-mates The-Dream and Ludacris.
-The single samples Method Man's "I Need Love".
-The song performed poorly, peaking at number 23 on the Bubbling Under chart.

-Though not announced as a single, A music video for "Boom Boom Room" was created.
-The video starred Sarah Rosete from the girl group Electrik Red.
+The next single off the album was "All I Need," featuring then-labelmates The-Dream and Jadakiss.
+Sampling from Method Man's "I Need Love," it pealed at number 23 on the Bubbling Under chart.
+Though not announced as a single, a music video for "Boom Boom Room" was filmd.
+It co-stars Sarah Rosete from the girl group Electrik Red.

+Critical reception

+AllMusic editor David Jeffries called the album "uneven."
+He found that while Yours, Mine & The Truth "starts on a high note [with] Simms' convincing, almost Usher delivery overcoming the song's shortcomings, the problem lies with tracks like the completely irresponsible "DUI (80 on the Freeway)," which tries to seduce the ladies with a story of outrunning the cops just to get the panties.
+It plays out like a Dave Chappelle skit."
+SoulTrackss L. Michael Gipson wrote: "Run as fast as you can in the opposite direction of this project, unless you like your R&B cynical and calculated.
+Even the tone deaf teens this perpetrator targets would be hard pressed to find a decent performance here.
+His Knightwraitz production team membership [...] makes this annoying project even more confusing.
+Opportunity lost."